amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/Warranty.md

 title: Warranty
 ---

+## Objective

+Ensure that solutions are working as intended, and that resolutions to issues can be implemented rapidly.

 ## Warranty Period

 A Warranty Period is a predetermined period of time during which a delivery team will perform rapid maintenance for the solutions or parts of solutions they have implemented and released into production.